-On 24 August 2018, tram transport in Tallinn celebrated its 130th anniversary.
+On August 24, 2023, the Tallinn tram will celebrate its 135th anniversary.
 Tallinn is the only city in Estonia with a tram network.
 During the long history of the city’s tram services, Estonia has undergone eight regime changes, the tram company’s name has been changed 15 times, and the company has had 26 directors.
 What has not changed once, meanwhile, is the track gauge: 1,067 mm, exactly as it was first laid in 1888.

 Tallinn’s tram services have been through two world wars.
 Towards the end of the Second World War, on 9 March 1944, the Soviet air force commenced the bombing of Tallinn, as a result of which nearly 40% of Tallinn’s housing stock was destroyed, and tram services, too, did not escape unscathed.